FS Energy & Power Fund update

 RISK FACTORS

-An investment in the common shares of FSEP involves a high degree of risk and may be considered speculative.
+An investment in the common shares of FSSL involves a high degree of risk and may be considered speculative.
 The following are some of the risks an investment in our common shares involves; however, you should carefully consider all of the information found in Item 1A of our annual report on Form 10-K and other reports filed with the U.S. Securities and Exchange Commission.

 CAUTIONARY STATEMENT FORWARD-LOOKING STATEMENTS